Itz-SwirlZz/Official-Web-Page/itz-swirlzz-art/index.md

 Two key influences shaped this branch early on:

-- A high school art teacher (Mr. Curtis / J. Kirgis), who encouraged experimentation and showed that ideas could be translated visually without needing perfection.
+- A high school art [teacher](https://www.facebook.com/share/18b1ijpcHL/) (Mr. Kirgis / Jay Kirgis), who encouraged experimentation and showed that ideas could be translated visually without needing perfection.

 - A creative figure who said: *“If you can think it, you can ink it.”*

 These ideas reinforced the belief that concepts do not need to stay abstract.